3 Things You Need to Know

 And yet, if your school is like most, chances are that in the very same administrative offices across your campus where your employees are running sophisticated digital admin platforms and connecting to the Internet at blazing-fast speeds, they’re also transmitting key documents every day using a technology invented more than 150 years ago.

-(For an abbreviated history lesson on the commercial fax machine — starting in 1985, not in 1843 when the technology was actually invented — eFax Corporate has prepared a fun “Fax to the Future” infographic
+(For an abbreviated history lesson on the commercial fax machine — starting in 1985, not in 1843 when the technology was actually invented — eFax Corporate has prepared a fun “Fax to the Future” infographic for you.)

 Of course, your industry is not alone.
-Education is only one of many industries that still, well into the second decade of the twenty-first century, operate desktop fax machines right alongside their enterprise-caliber computers, tablets and high-end servers.
+Education is only one of many industries that still, well into the second decade of the twenty-first century, operate traditional fax machines right alongside their enterprise-caliber computers, tablets and high-end servers.
 Healthcare, finance, legal, real estate, consulting, transportation and a host of other industries still do a lot of their communicating and document transmission via old-fashioned, analog faxing.

 What Educational Institutions Need to Know About Their Fax Infrastructure